marb61a/Course-Notes/Misc/SEO/SEO Manager.md

         - Have processes in place that monitor fixes to ensure that the same issues do not reoccur

 Producing Your SEO Roadmap
+  - A run through of the different elements of the SEO roadmap template
+  - Tips and Best Practices
+    - All sites evolve as do users and search engines
+      - User behaviour and search engines are changing significantly
+      - Google for example releases core and minor updates on a regular basis
+    - The competitors of today may not be the ones of tomorrow
+      - Newer competitors may enter the market so there is a need to be proactive in understanding these
+    - SEO is an ongoing processes
+      - What maybe successful for a site now may not be in the future
+      - Doing nothing to prepare for these changes will see a site's rank fall over time
+  - Key Takeaways
+    -

+<br /> <br /> <br />

+<h1><p align=center>Site Audit : Checklist & Requirements </h1><br/>

+Why Audit your site and how often should you do it?
+  -
+  - Downloadable resource

+Audit Requirements
   -
   -